 Yes, and without any additional options.
 It can transmit its observations in RTCM3 format by any means: radio, NTRIP, RS-232, Bluetooth, TCP… Emlid has created a free NTRIP caster service to connect the RTK base station to the Internet.
 The RTK mobile phone just needs to connect to the same NTRIP caster to retrieve the observations and calculate the position in real time.

 To be seen on https://caster.emlid.com

 Technically, the radio makes it possible to transmit GNSS observations up to a distance of 8 km, or even more under certain conditions and with optimal settings.
 Nevertheless, it is better to ensure that it is used within a radius of 4 km, particularly for legal reasons in Europe.
 Even so, the presence of obstacles, such as buildings or dense vegetation, can reduce the range to a few hundred metres.

-The Reach RS2 and the Reach RS+ have a raw data recording function, very easy to start in the field thanks to ReachView.
-The file is in RINEX or UBX format.
-Simply download it to your smartphone or tablet at the end of the session.
-The data format is fully compatible with RinexLab, our online PPK calculation service.
+The GNSS receivers we distribute have a raw data recording function, very easy to start in the field.
+The file is in RINEX format natively.
+You just have to download it on your PC at the end of the session and process it with a post-processing software.

 Probably yes!
 The application contains a long list of systems and map projections among the EPSG database.
 Check the official ReachView documentation to know if your country is covered.

 No, our receivers can do centimetric positioning like their competitors.
 If we have selected it as the flagship of our business model, it is for a good reason.
 We have published a series of tests of its performance.
 Our users report nothing but positive things about these devices.
 The country’s leading surveying firms are using our receivers today.
 Don’t let the price scare you!
 The price should not scare you!
 If we have selected it as the flagship equipment of our commercial model, it is for a good reason.